The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-- the Enlightenment ideas that underpinned Robert Owen's social reform agenda;
+- understand the Enlightenment ideas that underpinned Robert Owen's social reform agenda

-- how Owen's background and experience at New Lanark fed through into his thinking in the essays in A New View of Society;
+- understand how Owen's background and experience at New Lanark fed through into his thinking in the essays in A New View of Society

-- New Lanark's role as a model for social reform during this period.
+- understand New Lanark's role as a model for social reform during this period.

 - Current section: Introduction

 - 1 A New View of Society

 - 4 The making of a social reformer

 - 5 The background to the essays

 - 7 New Lanark as showpiece and text